 Our lab strives to understand, measure, and therapeutically target the psychological processes that engender and maintain prevalent forms of mental suffering including anxiety, depression, fear, and distress.
 We often have good reason to suffer – life is riddled with trauma, loss, and uncertainty.
 Yet, paradoxically, these forms of suffering are often amplified by our own thoughts, memories, prospection, and fear of our own mind and body.
 Our work has thus focused on how mental (ill) health is shaped by the ways in which people experience and respond to their internal states (e.g., thought, emotion).

-Our early work focused on emotional sensitivity and tolerance in anxiety and related disorders.
-This work led to important insights and contributions, including: significant conceptual and theoretical advances in the field’s understanding of the nature of emotional sensitivity and tolerance and its function(s) in prevalent forms of psychopathology and addiction, the capacity to experimentally model this phenomenon in the lab, advances in the precision and ecological-validity of its measurement, and novel intervention development targeting emotional sensitivity and tolerance in anxiety-addiction comorbidity.
+My early program of research focused on the nature and function of emotional sensitivity and tolerance in anxiety, addiction, and related disorders; and efforts to translate these insights to novel therapeutic interventions.
+This work helped to advance the field’s understanding of the nature of emotional sensitivity and tolerance and its function(s) in prevalent forms of psychopathology and addiction, the capacity to experimentally model this phenomenon in the lab, the precision and ecological-validity of its measurement, and the development of a novel intervention targeting emotional sensitivity and tolerance in anxiety-addiction comorbidity.

 Current & Future Research